Viking & American Cruise Lines Mississippi River Cruise Comparison (2026): An Expert Weighs In

 American Cruise Lines

 American Cruise Line's fleet of modern riverboats have ramps inset within a hydraulic bow that allows the vessel to “nose in” to ports where docking facilities are otherwise not available.
+When there are docks, then of course American's ships tie up and set up traditional gangways.

 The bow ramp "door" is open on the American Serenade